jdeisenberg/icljs/_sources/canvas2.rst

           h (.-height canvas)]
       (.beginPath ctx)
       (set! (.-fillStyle ctx) "white")
-      (rect 0 0  w h)
+      (.rect ctx 0 0  w h)
       (.fill ctx)))

 Here are some of the things you can put in a path.
-A `complete summary is at this link <https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#Paths>`_
+A complete summary is `at this link <https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#Paths>`_

 ``(.beginPath ctx)``
     Begins a new subpath